pavopax/pavopax.github.io/_posts/2016-09-12-r-packages.md

 Naturally, there is a preference for [Hadley's](http://hadley.nz) packages.

+If you only want the essentials, then this is my list:
+`dplyr, tidyr, magrittr, ggplot2`

 # Data wrangling
 - dplyr
 - tidyr
+- magrittr

 # Special data wrangling
 - lubridate for dates